oswida/cyber/docs/en/background.md

 1. I refused to follow an order that I felt was wrong.
 2. I have higher aspirations, I would like a job where people respect me.
 3. I did not pass the periodic fitness tests, I just had a weaker day.
-4. I saw my immediate supervisor slaughtered one of the company's employees.
+4. I saw my immediate supervisor slaughter one of the company's employees.
 5. I did not want to take part in the smuggling organised by my colleagues.
 6. I unintentionally shot an innocent man.